shraveegupta/shraveegupta/README.md

 - 🌟 Programming Languages ...
 C | php
 - 🔭 I’m currently working on a project of ...
 HTML, CSS and JavaScript
 - ✅ HTML | CSS
-- ⚡ Fun fact: ...
+- ⚡ Apart from programming...
 I'm also good at graphic designing